-Transfer equivalency requests for Pre-Licensure prerequisite courses must be formally approved by the Department of Nursing before the nursing application is submitted.
-It is the student's responsibility to discuss any anticipated requests with his/her advisor.
+Transfer equivalency requests for prerequisite courses must be formally approved by the Nursing program before the nursing application is submitted.
+It is the student's responsibility to discuss any anticipated requests with their advisor.

 Revised: 6/17, 5/19, 5/21 Reviewed: 5/20, 5/21